-Here the guide about How to import Credit Card Transactions in QuickBooks Online completes.
-In case of any doubts feel free to get in touch with QuickBooks ProAdvisor via QB Live Chat or Through Email.
-The team is there to provide you an exceptional resolution.
+Here is the guide about How to import Credit Card Transactions in QuickBooks Online completes.
+In case of any doubts feel free to get in touch with QuickBooks Consultant via QB Live Chat or Through Email.
+The team is there to provide you with an exceptional resolution.

-What are the QuickBooks Supported Files to Import Credit Card Transactions?
+What are the QuickBooks Consultanted Files to Import Credit Card Transactions?

-What should I have to do if the transaction does not appear on the screen during selecting transactions to import?
+What should I have done if the transaction does not appear on the screen during selecting transactions to import?

 If the transactions do not display on the screen then make sure you have done the below modification to the file:

 ● Locate the amount column to delete the formatting like dollar signs

 ● Check the blank rows and then delete them so that everything starts at column 1 and row 1 of the spreadsheet

 How can I Review the Imported Transactions in QuickBooks?